Application and Admission

 A minimum cumulative GPA of at least 3.0.
 Pre-requisite courses include two semesters of General Chemistry, two semesters of Organic Chemistry, at least one semester of Biochemistry, Introductory Biology and Cellular/Molecular biology.
 Physiology or Anatomy/physiology is recommended, but not required.
 In place of the pre-requisite courses, students may be eligible for admission with an MCAT score above 500 with no sub-score below 123 (30th percentile) [as an indication they have some background in all those areas].

 How do I apply for admission?

-Please see the Application Requirements and Checklist section of this webpage.
-The entire application process is completed through the PostBacCas website.
+Please see the Admission Criteria & Application Checklist section of this webpage.
+The entire application process is completed through the PostBacCAS website.

 What are the application deadlines?